Typst

 - File Isolation: Files loaded in one Typst block (via

 @sourceor@file) are completely isolated from other blocks on the same page.
-This means you can use the same filename (e.g.,other.typ) in different blocks without conflicts.
+This means you can use the same filename (e.g.,other.typ) in different blocks without conflicts. - Project Download: When downloading a Typst project as ZIP, all referenced assets are automatically included:

 Usage